• Home

 What is a Consumer Confidence Report (CCR)?

 The CCR is an annual water quality report all public water systems are required to provide.
 Each customer of the Todd Creek Village Metro District (TCVMD) has the opportunity to review it 24/7 on this website.
-The report lets the customers of TCVMD know what contaminants, if any, are in their drinking water, and how these contaminants may affect their health.
-Click here to review the CCR.
+The report lets the customers of TCVMD know what contaminants are in their drinking water, their concentrations, and how these contaminants may affect their health.
+View Consumer Confidence Reports (CCRs).

 Why would a current CCR contain results from a previous calendar year?

 The reason for the report containing results from the previous year is based on the sampling requirements from the Colorado Department of Health and Environment (CDPHE), along with the Environmental Protection Agency (EPA).
-Some of those sampling requirements occur each month and others occur at different times of the year based on water usage and when a contaminate may be more likely to be found in the water.
-So in order to provide a complete CCR report for the entire year, along with providing sufficient time for the public water systems to prepare the report, the CDPHE allows six months for the water provider to prepare and distribute the report to its customers.
+Some of those required samplings occur each month and others occur at different times of the year based on water usage and when a contaminate may be more likely to be found in the water.
+So, to provide a complete CCR report for the entire year, along with providing sufficient time for the public water systems to prepare the report, the CDPHE allows six months for the water provider to prepare and distribute the report to its customers.

 When are the CCRs made available to the residents of Todd Creek Village?